app-zap/PHPFrameworkPlaceImg/README.md

 ## How to use

-Place following code into the `initialize()` method of handler class:
+Place following code into the `initialize()` method of a handler class:

     $this->response->add_output_function('placeimg', function($width, $height, $attributes = '') {
       return \AppZap\PHPFrameworkPlaceImg\PlaceImg::placeImg($width, $height, $attributes);